La vampire nue: Plot

 In a strange laboratory, three men in weird masks take the blood of a naked young woman in a hood.
-Another woman in an orange nightgown is wandering the streets and is followed by a group of people also wearing weird masks.
+Another woman in an orange négligée is wandering the streets and is followed by a group of people wearing animal heads.
 The woman comes across a man named Pierre who tries to help her, but the masked men corner them and shoot the woman; Pierre escapes unharmed.
 The masked men take the woman into a building, and Pierre follows.
 Guests then arrive for some sort of party, but Pierre can't get into the building.
 Another scene reveals his father is behind it.

-He gatecrashes the next party, and a woman commits suicide in front of the other guests when a man shows her picture up on a projector.
+Pierre gatecrashes the next party, and a woman commits suicide in front of the other guests when a man shows her picture up on a projector.
 The woman in the orange nightgown appears and drinks the woman's blood.
 Pierre's face then appears on the projector.
 The other guests turn on Pierre.
 He escapes and is stopped by a man in a white cape who tells him to go to his father's office, where more mysteries await him.